Burglar alarms and home security

 - Some companies also offer alarm maintenance.

-- You can't install them yourself.
+- You can't install the system yourself.

 Maintaining your burglar alarm

-With any standard burglar alarm, regular maintenance should highlight and reduce defects, give you peace of mind and give you more redress if something goes wrong - 35% of Which? members with a burglar alarm have their alarm maintained.
+With any standard burglar alarm, regular maintenance should highlight and reduce defects, give you peace of mind, and give you more redress if something goes wrong - 35% of Which? members with a burglar alarm have their alarm maintained.